-Complete to 5-18-01
+Complete to 7-30-01

-A SUMMARY OF HOUSE BILL 4789 AS INTRODUCED 5-17-01
+A SUMMARY OF HOUSE BILL 4981 AS INTRODUCED 6-21-01

 Under the Public School Employees Retirement Act, certain restrictions are placed on the practice of retirees becoming re-employed by a "reporting unit" (a public school, intermediate school district, charter school, community college, etc.).
 These include a limit on the amount that can be earned without affecting the retiree's pension.
 If a retiree becomes employed by a reporting unit, the retiree's pension is reduced if earnings exceed either: a) 1/3 of the retiree's final average compensation (increased 5 percent per year), or b) the maximum earnings permitted under the federal Social Security Act.
 The pension is reduced by the full amount that earnings exceed the lesser of the two limitations.

 Public Act 68 of 1999 amended these provisions to create certain exceptions to the earnings limitation for post-retirement employment with "reporting units" in the case of an emergency situation.
+Public Act 30 of 2001 extended and expanded the exceptions to the earnings limitation.